KotaroTanabe/MyMahjong/README.md

 - [x] Board layout with dora indicators and wall display
 - [x] Interactive hand for the bottom player with responsive layout
 - [x] Icon buttons for calls (Pon/Chi/Kan/Ron)
+- [x] Seat winds displayed with icons in scoreboard
 - [ ] Richer graphics
 - [ ] Full interaction for all players
 - [ ] Remaining tasks from `docs/gui-design.md`